CodeAndWeb/ngx-translate.org/src/content/docs/30-recipes/08-handle-missing-translations.md

 };
 ```

-For handlers that need dependencies, use the traditional provider approach:
+If your handler needs dependencies, you can use the traditional provider approach:

 ```ts title="app.config.ts"
 import {ApplicationConfig} from "@angular/core";